 Lotus Foods’ rice and innovative rice ramen noodles suit a variety of dietary needs and support sustainable agriculture with organic, non-GMO, vegan, gluten free, kosher and fair trade certifications and verifications.

 To learn more about Lotus Foods, please visit their website.

 Patience Fruit & Co is a leading supplier of organic berries, but remembers its small town roots in organic farming.
 Founders, Martin Le Moine and Marcel Pilotte started Canada’s first organic cranberry farm in 1993.
 They also helped pioneer organics in Canada by working with ECOCERT and others to build organic certifications.

 With no market for organic cranberries at the time, they switched their focus to processing.
 By making a variety of berry products, from dried fruits to juices, they could make organic options more available for the public.
 Today they work with over 25 growers and specialize in organic cranberries and blueberries.

 As the company grows, they aim to never lose sight of their sustainable principles.
 They’re always reminded of this during weeding season.
 Although it’s not pleasant to remove weeds manually when it’s cold, wet, dark, and muddy, it’s worth skipping the quick-fix chemicals.

-Fruit d’Or supports their community by participating in more than 100 sporting and cultural events.
+Patience Fruit & Co supports their community by participating in more than 100 sporting and cultural events.
 They’ve even had their cranberries launched into space with astronaut Chris Hadfield!
 With their growth, they hope to continually make organic foods more accessible.